DunderGG/AdventureGame/NAMING.md

 ## Coding Rules

-### Smart Pointers = Good Pointers
-Use the unreal engine smart pointers like TObjectPtr or TWeakPtr Also forgetting about this one a lot.

 ### (Almost) Always (const) Auto (reference)
 Readability, maintainability, performance.
 This rule hits all of 'em.
+Easy to forget about when following tutorials, so feel free to yell at me for this one.

+### Smart Pointers = Good Pointers
+Use the unreal engine smart pointers like TObjectPtr or TWeakPtr Also forgetting about this one a lot.

 ### Order of private, protected and public
 Maintain the order in every class header.